Troy Vincent: Executive Vice President of Football Operations (2014–present)

-As part of his role as the NFL's head of Football Operations since 2014, Vincent is a member of the American Football Coaches Association; an organization that represents coaches across the United States and is often consulted by the NCAA and the media regarding rule changes and developments occurring in college football.
-In an October 24, 2017 feature article in The Root publication, Vincent discussed his role as "bridge-builder" in the ongoing debate about players taking a knee during the playing of the national anthem.
+As part of his role as the NFL's head of football operations, Vincent is a member of the American Football Coaches Association, an organization that represents coaches across the United States and is often consulted by the NCAA and the media regarding rule changes and developments occurring in college football, and serves as a non-voting member of the NFL's competition committee.
+In an October 24, 2017, feature article in The Root publication, Vincent discussed his role as "bridge-builder" in the ongoing debate about players taking a knee during the playing of the national anthem.

 In the January 2018 issue of Monarch Magazine, Vincent talks about the "Game of Giving" and his commitment to American football.
 Vincent's leadership and impact on the game of football and social issues was detailed in Jarrett Bell's column in USA Today.